Articles with church security

 • Temple Israel Synagogue, West Bloomfield Township, Michigan, Mar.
 12, 2026

-After waiting in the Temple Israel parking lot for more than two hours, a 41-year-old man rammed his pickup truck through the front doors of this 3,500-member family / 12,000-member Reform Jewish congregation, drove down a hall, opened fire through the windshield with a rifle after striking the congregation’s director of security, knocking him unconscious, and after which the vehicle burst into flames, engulfing the structure.
+After waiting in the Temple Israel parking lot for more than two hours, a 41-year-old man, in a Hezbollah-inspired act of terror, rammed his pickup truck through the front doors of this 3,500-member family / 12,000-member Reform Jewish congregation, drove down a hall, opened fire through the windshield with a rifle after striking the congregation’s director of security, knocking him unconscious, and after which the vehicle burst into flames, engulfing the structure.
 The attacker exchanged fire with armed synagogue security personnel, then killed himself during the gunfight.
-Large quantities of commercial-grade fireworks and several jugs of a liquid believed to be gasoline were found in the back of the truck.
+Large quantities of commercial-grade fireworks and 35 gallons of gasoline were found in the back of the truck.
 All 140 students in its early childhood center, along with staff and teachers, were unharmed.
 At least 63 law enforcement officers were taken to the hospital for smoke inhalation.